Alamein line: 20th century

 On 28 June 1948, the line was extended to the new Housing Commission of Victoria estate of Alamein, with some services extended to the new terminus.
 After World War II, as part of Operation Phoenix, plans were drawn up to duplicate the line and provide a flying junction connection at Camberwell.
 It was authorised in 1951, but was delayed due to funding issues and other competing projects.
 The first 2.2 km long stage opened on 7 November 1954, from Hartwell to Ashburton stations, followed by the duplication and automatic signalling of the 1.6 km stretch of line from Riversdale to Hartwell section on 31 July 1955.
 From 15 July 1955, Ashburton station ceased to be a regular terminus.
 However, reduced loan funds for railway construction during 1955 and 1956 delayed the rest of the works, with the overpass and new line at Camberwell finally commissioned on 29 November 1959.
 The last stage of the works had to wait until 8 November 1962 when automatic signalling was introduced between Hartwell and Ashburton, and the signal bay at Hartwell closed.

-In 1986, a one car Tait train took over the service on Sundays, with the train guard selling tickets as station staff were withdrawn from every station except Ashburton, which remained open for safeworking reasons.
 From 9 July 1972, the service was cut to every hour on Sundays, and from 10 December 1973 it was changed to 20 minutes during the day and every 40 minutes at night and on Saturday afternoons.
 Through trains to Flinders Street off-peak were provided from 20 January 1975 at a frequency of every 15 minutes Monday to Friday, with Box Hill trains running express from Camberwell.

 Moves were made to close the line or convert it to light rail in the 1980s, as well as plans under the Kennett government to close the line in the early 1990s.
 However, the Alamein line has remained open well into the 21st century.

 21st century

 The 2000s saw the introduction of the X'Trapolis 100 rolling stock on the line.
-The new stock features three doors per side on each carriage with the ability accommodate up to 432 seated passengers in each six car configuration.
+The new stock features three doors per side on each carriage with the ability to accommodate up to 456 seated passengers in each six-car configuration.

-In 2021, the metropolitan timetable underwent a major rewrite, resulting in all Alamein line trains operating via the City Loop (during peak hours) alongside Belgrave, Glen Waverley, and Lilydale services.
-Outside peak hours, the Alamein line operates as a shuttle service to Camberwell.